velartrill/velartrill.github.io/orig/spirals/prisoner-of-war/operations.md

 Savren nods.
 "He's been treated worst of all.
 He shouldn't spend a second longer in this camp than necessary."

 Nishvir inclines his head.
 "I'll have him brought aboard immediately."
 He glances between the two of them.
-"If you're really set on staying behind, Savren-*roshlas...* then let's move."
+"If you're really set on staying behind, Savren-*ravlas...* then let's move."
 %prev breach.html Breach
 %next justice.html Justice